 You’ve just returned home from work.
 You are tired and drained.
 Yet, there is much to do such as getting dinner ready, doing the laundry, going through the mail and tidying up, just to name a few items on your to-do list.
-Your 7 year old son is throwing a temper tantrum as you refused to buy him a MacDonald’s Happy Meal on the way home from school.
+Your 7-year-old son is throwing a temper tantrum as you refused to buy him a MacDonald’s Happy Meal on the way home from school.

 Need a breather?
-Well, the T.V remote is at arm’s leangth.
+Well, the T.V remote is at arm’s length.
 You switch on the television and surprise, surprise, your son calms down.
 He sits quietly on the sofa, engrossed with the images emitted from the black box in front of him.
 There is peace once again in your home.

-The television is a life saver for busy working parents.
+The television is a lifesaver for busy working parents.

 However, do we really know what our children are watching?
 Are the hours spent watching the television doing more harm than good?